johnfairh/site/ruby_swiftpm.md

 machine.

-Installing via macOS Homebrew leaves a `libruby.dylib` as well as the expected symlinks in `prefix/lib`.  (suspect!)
+Installing via macOS Homebrew leaves a `libruby.dylib` as well as the expected symlinks in `prefix/lib`.
 Linux `-dev` packages do not do this, they leave just the expected versioned symlinks.
 Debian packages put the libs in `/usr/lib/x86_64-linux-gnu`.

 ### More pain with static libraries